European Master in Management: Program

-Students spend at least one semester in a company, on a management internship, and must write a professionally oriented Master's Dissertation.
+Students spent at least one semester in a company, on a management internship, and had to write a professionally oriented Master's Dissertation.
 This provides the opportunity to strengthen relations with the business world.

 European Master in Management Partners Companies

-Throughout the year, students have multiple opportunities to contact with the corporate partners.
-Different companies are frequently represented on campus, either to give lectures and seminars or to offer internship and job opportunities directly to the students.
+Throughout the year, students had multiple opportunities to contact with the corporate partners.
+Different companies were frequently represented on campus, either to give lectures and seminars or to offer internship and job opportunities directly to the students.

-Some of the main partner companies are: